sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 * relation to token Exchange (RFC8693); limiting scope, switching of audiences, service intermediation (dienstbemiddeling)

 ## ID Tokens
-All clients MUST validate the signature of an ID Token before accepting it using the public key of the issuing server, which is published in JSON Web Key
+All clients MUST validate the signature of an ID Token before accepting it using the public key of the issuing server, which is published in JSON Web Key (JWK) format.
-(JWK) format.
 ID Tokens MAY be encrypted using the appropriate key of the requesting client.

-In addition to the OpenID Connect Core section 2 the following claims are mandatory:

-acr
-> REQUIRED see "Authentication Context" for applicable values

 Clients MUST verify the following in received ID tokens:

 iss

-> The "issuer" field is the Uniform Resource Locater (URL) of the expected issuer
+    The `issuer` Claim is the Uniform Resource Locater (URL) of the expected issuer. aud

-aud
-> The "audience" field contains the client ID of the client

-exp, iat, nbf
+    The `audience` Claim contains the client ID of the client. exp, iat, nbf

-> The "expiration", "issued at", and "not before" timestamps for the token are dates (integer number of seconds since from 1970-01-01T00:00:00Z UTC) within acceptable ranges
+    The `expiration`, `issued at`, and `not before` timestamps for the token are dates (integer number of seconds since from 1970-01-01T00:00:00Z UTC) within acceptable ranges. acr

-* iGov: usable
-** acr required
+    The Level of Assurance received in the `acr` Claim is at least the Level of Assurance requested.
+See "Authentication Context" for applicable values.

+represents

+    in case Representation is applicable, the `represents` Claim provides information about the effective authorization for the acting party.

 ### Representation
 If applcable, Representation is explicitly mentioned in the form of a `represents` Claim.